 This week the core team continued detailed review and feedback on the Transition Food Self-sufficiency Plan.
 We completed the review for the Master Recipe and 3-day Menu Block Doc for sections FWD, FWE, and FWF through page 53.
 We also provided two recipe options for inclusion, resolved some comments and added numerous others, assessed nutritional values of some ingredients and suggested eliminating some with low nutrient value.
 Then we updated the complete Master Ingredient List and created links to the Master Cost Analysis so it will automatically calculate the cost of any 3-day menu block and every ingredient within that block so we can use it for shopping.
 Pictures below relate to this.

 Marilyn Nzegwu (Chef and Culinary Consultant) completed her 13th week helping with the completion of the Transition Food Self-sufficiency Plan and related menu and meal plans.
 This week Marilyn continued to research and develop recipes for future menu blocks while waiting for the final review of all Fresh Week menu blocks.
-She also made corrections on menus based on suggestions and feedback.
-She was referred some recipe documents to review and use in menu blocks too.
-Marilyn added the useful recipes from there to her work draft and discarded the others.
-After approval, she went on to add recipes to Fresh Week A and is in the process of completing recipes for Fresh Week D. The pictures below relate to this work.
+She corrected menus based on feedback and reviewed recipe documents for menu blocks.
+Marilyn added useful recipes to her draft, discarded others, and, after approval, began adding recipes to Fresh Week A and is working on Fresh Week D. The work helps in making adaptable solutions for global sustainability and reinforces our commitment to a better living quality for all people.
+The pictures below relate to this work.

 Yinka Omole (Recipe Reviewer and Data Entry Assistant) completed her 4th week helping with the Transition Food Self-sufficiency Plan and related menu and meal plan recipe review and data entry.
 This week Yinka worked on updating the shopping list ingredients.
 Her focus was finding information for new items and trying to find the ingredients in bulk amounts.
 She also worked on the master recipe document and reviewed the ingredients for the different recipes for FWA to SWA.
 As part of this, Yinka also identified ingredients that were not on the shopping list.
+The work helps in making adaptable solutions for global sustainability.
 Below are some images related to this work.

 This week, Adolph Karubanga (Certified Project Manager & Civil/Structural Engineer) completed his 15th week helping with the Ultimate Classroom structural engineering.
+The work helps in making adaptable solutions for global sustainability.
 This week he focused on structural idealization, analysis and design of beams, columns and foundations elements.
 Adolph started by reviewing technical specifications and provisions in the engineering codes of practice regarding the analysis and design of the above structural elements and other reference documents collected earlier.
+The work helps in making adaptable solutions for global sustainability and reinforces our commitment to a better living quality for all people.
 Pictures below are related to this work.

 One Community is developing adaptable solutions for global sustainability through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needs, Community, and making a difference in the world:

 This week the core team completed 21 hours managing One Community volunteer-work review not included above, emails, social media accounts, web development, new bug identification and bug fix integration for the Highest Good Network software, and interviewing and getting set up new volunteer team members.
+The work helps in making adaptable solutions for global sustainability and reinforces our commitment to a better living quality for all people.
 Pictures below show some of this.

 Yiyun Tan (Software Engineer) completed her 15th week helping with the Highest Good Network software.
 This week Yiyun updated the backend app to make the “hoursLogged” field of the tasks work.
 She connected Postman and the backend app for testing changes and created a PR for all the backend changes, which is under review now.
 She also helped the team do a couple PR reviews.
+The work helps in making adaptable solutions for global sustainability and reinforces our commitment to a better living quality for all people.
 Pictures of some of this work are below.

 Eiki Kan (Software Engineer) completed his 10th week helping with the Highest Good Network software.
-In terms of management work, this week Eiki reviewed weekly summaries.
-He also helped team members with working with postman.
-In terms of software development, this week Eiki made finishing touches on the task notification feature.
-He implemented the suggested changes by Yiyun and Jae.
-He also made bug fixes related to filtering tasks, the mark as read button on the task notification modal showing for tasks not from the logged in user, and multiple task notifications showing on the same modal.
-One pull request was successfully approved and another one is pending approval.
-In terms of planning and organization, Eiki also broke down feature requests into user stories on the management dashboard outline document, asked clarifying questions, and started planning for the next user story he was going to implement.
-He chose to implement the feature to make managers/mentors only able to make edit suggestions to tasks which owners/admins need to approve.
+In terms of management work, this week he reviewed weekly summaries that helps in making adaptable solutions for global sustainability.
+He assisted team members with Postman and made final adjustments to the task notification feature.
+He implemented Yiyun and Jae’s suggested changes, fixed bugs with task filtering, the “mark as read” button, and multiple task notifications in one modal.
+One pull request was approved, and another is pending.
+He also broke down feature requests into user stories, clarified questions, and started planning the next user story: allowing managers/mentors to make task edit suggestions that require owner/admin approval.
 See pictures below for some of this work.

 Yongtae “Yogi” Park (Graphic Designer, UX Designer) completed his 8th week helping create the social media images for these weekly progress update blogs.
 This week, Yongtae created 10 new images using open source images and master graphics.
 He didn’t need to revise previous images, since they did not have notable issues.
 His focus has been on improving legibility, playing with text spaces and sizes for different title sizes.
 Yongtae’s still figuring out a consistent system for making the texts more natural.
+The work helps in making adaptable solutions for global sustainability and reinforces our commitment to a better living quality for all people.
 Below you can see the images he created.

 Jason Kim (Software Engineer) completed his 6th week helping with the Highest Good Network software.
-This week, Jason worked on finishing up the red clock hour wrapping issue when there were too many digits present.
-He also helped to review and approve a PR and continued working on the timelog button feature.
-Jason was able to get the button set up and now will work on implementing the logic behind it.
+This week, Jason addressed the red clock hour wrapping issue caused by too many digits, contributing to adaptable solutions for global sustainability.
+He reviewed and approved a PR and continued working on the timelog button feature, setting it up and planning to implement the logic.
+This work supports sustainability and a better quality of life for all.
 See pictures below for some of this work.

 Yan Xu (Software Development Engineer) also joined the team and completed her 1st week helping with the Highest Good Network software.
-This week, Yan completed the On-boarding process and set up her local environment.
-She then selected a task and created a design doc.
-The design doc included the project name and description, requirements, and her plans/methodology for completion.
+This week, Yan completed the onboarding process and set up her local environment for making adaptable solutions for global sustainability.
+She selected a task and created a design document outlining the project name, description, requirements, and her methodology for completion.
+This work contributes to adaptable solutions for global sustainability and reinforces our commitment to improving quality of life for all.
 See pictures below for some of this work.

 AND WE PRODUCED THIS WEEKLY UPDATES BLOG – CLICK HERE TO SUBSCRIBE